Dilleshkumar/Placement-Cell-Management-System/README.md

 # Placement-Cell
 This is a website designed for a college's Placement cell using Php ,Mysql , HTML , CSS and Javascript.

-For database contact me : dellishkumar99@gmail.com
+For database or if you have any queries contact me : dellishkumar99@gmail.com